Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 ~~~
 {: .output}

-And similarly, you can omit the ending index in the range to take a slice to the very end of the
+And similarly, you can safely omit the ending index in the range to take a slice to the very end of the
 sequence:

 ~~~